jxtngx/text-lab/README.md

 `logs` directory will store logs generated from experiment managers and profilers.

-`models` directory will store training checkpoints and the pre-trained ONNX model.
+`models` directory will store training checkpoints and the pre-trained production model.

 `notebooks` directory can be used to present exploratory data analysis, explain math concepts, and create a presentation notebook to accompany a conference style paper.